irsbugs/image-embedding-tool/README.md

 Images of around 32 pixel x 32 pixel are ideal.

-Once you have selected the image you want to embed, this program will display the variable of the image converted to base 64 in its text view widget.
+Once you have selected the image you want to embed, this program will display the constant of the image converted to base 64 in its text view widget.
-Select All and Copy this variable into the program you are developing.
+Select All and Copy this constant into the program you are developing.

 The variable in the text view widget will be similar to this...
 ```